AnalogJ/hatchet/README.md

   - 2-Step Verification is only set up for security keys.
   - Your account is through work, school, or other organization.
   - You turned on Advanced Protection.
-- At the bottom, choose Select app and choose the app you using and then **Select device** and choose the device you’re using and then Generate.
+- At the bottom, choose **Select app** and choose **Mail** and then **Select device** and choose **Other**, type in "hatchet" and then Generate.
-- Follow the instructions to enter the App Password.
-The App Password is the 16-character code in the yellow bar on your device.
+- The App Password is the 16-character code in the yellow bar.
+Copy this text, store it securely in a password manager or similar.
 - Tap Done.

 ## Use your credentials with hatchet

+Now that you have the correct credentials to authenticate to your Gmail account with Hatchet, you can run the tool locally.

 ```
 hatchet report \